 Bea is a solicitor in the housing and public law team.

-Since joining Hopkin Murray Beskine Bea has been part of the housing and public law team.
-Bea regularly works on complex applications for judicial review against local and central government across a wide variety of issues including social housing, homelessness, education, social care and the environment.
-Bea has experience acting for refugees, travellers, those experiencing domestic abuse and disabled children.
+Bea has experience of working on complex applications for judicial review against local and central government across a wide variety of issues including social housing, homelessness, disability related needs, education, social care and the environment.
+Bea has experience acting for refugees, travellers, those experiencing domestic abuse and disabled adults and children.

-Bea is experienced in advising clients about the range of legal issues triggered by homelessness, from the crisis leading to homelessness and the need for suitable emergency shelter to ensuring that their housing needs, both short and long term, are lawfully addressed.
-Bea also acts for tenants facing the loss of their home, for whatever reason, and in connection with housing conditions.
+Bea is well placed to advise clients about the range of legal issues triggered by homelessness, from the crisis leading to homelessness and the need for suitable emergency shelter to ensuring that their housing needs, both short and long term, are lawfully addressed.

 Bea adopts a problem solving, flexible and thorough approach to her work, tailoring her advice and devising strategies that are appropriate for the problems her clients face.
-She is quickly developing a reputation as an exceptionally effective, skilled and creative litigator who obtains excellent results for her clients.
+She has quickly developed a reputation as an exceptionally effective, skilled and creative litigator who obtains excellent results for her clients.

 Client feedback